changhongjian/SimRender/README.md

 **TIPS about rendering**
-1. If you study deep learning about 3D reconstruction, you may know why I write this example and what the following tips to say.
-2. Supporting batch rendering.
+1. Supporting batch rendering.
-3. But, I'm not provide the example about neural network back propagation.
+2. I don't provide the example about neural network back propagation.
 Actually, if you want to autodiff by pytorch, the rendering code can't be write as this.
 You can use my framework to compute rendering informations quickly, and then render images only by pytorch operations.
-4. The rendering code is not perfect and really simple.
-You may need to correct or modify it according to your tasks.

 # Requirements
 CUDA

-torch (python)
+pytorch

 # Demo
 To run my code, you must got to dir `chj_speed_cdll` to compile a dynamic link library first.
 It is only related with cuda, not related with python, numpy or pytorch.
 So if your are familiar with C++, it will be very easy.